 D.E.A.R.
-Time is held from 8:30 a.m.-9:00 a.m.
-Upon entering the school, students can either eat breakfast or report to the outside of their homeroom.
+Time is held from 8:40 a.m.-9:00 a.m.
+Upon entering the school, students will report to the outside of their homeroom (observing special awareness of 6 feet).
 At this time students are required to drop everything and read silently.
-The hallways at Hornsby 4-8 are no talking zones.
+The hallways at Hornsby 6-8 are no talking zones.
 Students are expected to transition throughout the building without talking.